ibm-cloud-docs/ContinuousDelivery/devsecops-cocoa-cli.md

 ```
 {: screen}

-* Provide a file name to parse the CR data from.
+* Provide a file name to parse the change request data from.
 JSON format is expected.

 Options: